Back To Search Results

 Magnetic resonance angiography

 Magnetic resonance angiography (MRA) regarding suspected PE has been assessed for several years.
-However, large-scale studies show that this promising technique is not recommended as a first-line test for diagnosing PE due to its low sensitivity, low availability in most emergency settings, and the high proportion of inconclusive MRA scans.[40]
-However, it may be an imaging option for diagnosing PE in patients in whom neither CTPA nor V/Q scan can be performed.
+However, large-scale studies show that this promising technique is not recommended as a first-line test for diagnosing PE due to its low sensitivity, low availability in most emergency settings, and the high proportion of inconclusive MRA scans.[50]
+However, clinicians may consider this imaging option to evaluate PE in patients in whom neither CTPA nor V/Q scan can be performed.

 Potential advantages include no exposure to radiation.
 MR pulmonary angiography was studied prospectively in 371 adults with suspected PE.
 Among the 75% of patients with technically adequate images, MRPA alone showed a sensitivity and specificity of 78% and 99%, respectively.[50]
 Among the 48% of patients with technically adequate images, MR pulmonary angiography and MR pulmonary venography have shown a sensitivity and specificity of 92% and 96%, respectively.